 We owe children and families of color the chance to thrive together through the ups and downs of life.
 Many government agencies, including child welfare agencies, now recognizing that racism within and outside of public systems has harmed families of color, have committed to reducing racial disparities and furthering racial equity.
 Yet many families of color still live in communities that are widely recognized to be ill-served by the current human services infrastructure and which have too few, if any, of the culturally responsive services they deserve.
-While increasing funding for prevention is a step in the right direction, state and federal agencies must issue an explicit commitment to supporting organizations providing services that are developed to best serve communities of color and take active efforts to remove barriers and unnecessary criteria that are in the way.
+While increasing funding for prevention is a step in the right direction, state and federal agencies must issue an explicit commitment to supporting organizations providing services that are in the way.
 Agencies must coordinate to invest in the development and provision of those culturally responsive services.
 This work will require affirming the value in services that are grounded in cultural values and utilize connections to identity and culture as healing, expanding their understanding of what communities themselves consider evidence that programs are serving them effectively, as well as intentionally structuring funding to enable CBOs to provide services to populations who are already underserved.
 Without these efforts, the benefit of prevention services will be limited, and families will continue to be subject to destructive separations that do not serve children's well-being.